carpentries-incubator/pangenomics/_episodes/03-get_homologues.md

 > ## Exercise 1:
 >
-> Lets explore the the proteins that result from intersection with grep
+> Lets explore one of the gene clusters that result from the intersection of all algorithms with grep command:
 >~~~
 >ls alg_intersection | grep clpX
 >~~~
 >{: .language-bash}
 >
->Why do you think these genes are at the intersection?
+>Why do you think these genes are at the intersection?/
->Is this cluster gene essential for a living?
+>Is this cluster gene essential for a living?/
->What other gene do you think can be in this output folder?
+>What other gene do you think can be in this output folder?/
+>
 >
 >> ## Solution
 >>clpX is a gene that encodes a part of a protease found in mitochondria, which is essential for living.
 The reason why they are in the intersection folder is that >>these cluster genes belong to the core genome